Sword of the Demon Hunter: Kijin Gentōshō: Characters

 The younger sister of Jinya.
 Suzune was born as a result of her mother's rape by a Demon, causing her father to mistreat her, thus prompting the siblings escape until being taken into the Kadono village.
-She remained on a child form despite the passing of the years as she suppressed her feelings for Jinya, to allow him to be with Shirayuki.
+She remained in a child form despite the passing of the years as she suppressed her feelings for Jinya, to allow him to be with Shirayuki.

 Upon learning from Tōmi no Kijo that Shirayuki was marrying Kiyomasa, Suzune flew into a morbid frenzy believing Shirayuki betrayed Jinya, thus causing her to grow to adult size and develop demonic powers, killing Shirayuki and setting the village ablaze.
 Disgusted by her actions Jinya rejects her, causing Suzune to hate humanity.
-Suzune is the series' main antagonist and the prophecied Kishin, the leader of all Demons that will subjugate humanity to bring a future for the Demons.
+Suzune is the series' main antagonist and the prophesied Kishin, the leader of all Demons that will subjugate humanity to bring a future for the Demons.